syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 # Getting Started

 This section provides a quick overview for getting started with SfListView for Xamarin.Forms.
-You will walk through the entire process of creating a real world SfListView.
+Walk through the entire process of creating a real world SfListView.

 ## Assembly deployment

-After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders,

-{Syncfusion Essential Studio Installed location}\Essential Studio\{{ site.releaseversion }}\Xamarin\lib
+After installing Essential Studio for Xamarin, you can find all the required assemblies in the {Syncfusion Essential Studio Installed location}\Essential Studio\{{ site.releaseversion }}\Xamarin\lib installation folders.

 Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\Xamarin\lib